Pyramids of Giza, A Monumental Legacy of the Ancient World

 Photo-britannica.com

-Egypt enjoyed tremendous economic prosperity and Stability during the Pharaohs dynasties of the Old Kingdom.
+Egypt enjoyed tremendous economic prosperity and Stability during the Pharaohs’ dynasties of the Old Kingdom.
 Kings held a unique position in Egyptian society.
-They were believed to have been chosen by the gods themselves to serve as their mediators on the people of Egypt.
+They were believed to have been chosen by the gods themselves to serve as their mediators to the people of Egypt.
 Egypt’s Pharaohs expected to become gods in the afterlife.
-So, that they erected temples to the gods and massive pyramid tombs for themselves filled with all the things.
+So, they erected temples to the gods and massive pyramid tombs for themselves filled with all the things.

 Pyramid of Giza